HDMI Cables Explained

 It was released in 2002 as the successor to DVI, the previous connection standard for video signals; with the intention of keeping up with the ever changing landscape of digital devices being released.
 The more complicated and advanced these devices became, the more apparent the need for a more capable transference method was.

 Originally, technologies such as DVI, VGA, and coaxial were used with the earlier displays that were only capable of standard definition.
 The resolution (meaning the clarity) of standard definition comes up to about 704 x 480 pixels (which are basically the tiny little dots that make up the screen if you look really closely).

 Along with this, the image was also interlaced meaning only half the original image was shown at one time but due to the way the human brain works, it shifted fast enough not to be noticeable (1/30’th of a second to be precise)

 They were also analog as well meaning broadcasts were done with a continuous signal.
 The problem however was that over longer distances this signal would deteriorate resulting in a multitude of issues.
 2002 was essentially the point where the digital age truly began.
 However these newer screens needed connections with much more bandwidth to actually be practical.

-As a result, industry leaders came out with HDMI as a way of solving this dilemma.
+As a result, many industry leaders such as Panasonic, Phillips, & Sony just to name a few, came together to develop HDMI as a way of solving this dilemma.
 The first version was dubbed 1.0, signifying the start of many subsequent versions to come there after.
-With each additional version, came an array of advanced new features such as support for 3D, 4K, & HDR, higher streaming rates, and better connections.

 These cables were also helpful because they not only allowed the transmittance of audio & video signals at the same time without the need for extra cables, but also used a different color space as well allowing it to be more accurate.